 What is the Building Safety Alliance?

-The Building Safety Alliance is a Company limited by guarantee, it is comprised of organisations representative of, and from across the industry sector managing the occupation phase.
+The Building Safety Alliance Ltd is a Company limited by guarantee, and currently has a number of interim directors.
+The Building Safety Alliance is comprised of organisations representative of, and from across the industry sector managing the occupation phase.
 The ‘Council’ of the Building Safety Alliance include members and experts coming from the social housing sector, commercial and residential management, facilities managers, fire safety experts.
 Most importantly, it includes the resident voice.

-Members want to drive culture change and competence in buildings to give residents safe homes.
+Supporters have joined together as an industry grouping established to drive culture change and competence in the safety management of residential buildings to give residents safe homes.
 Many of us first worked together as Working Group (WG8) to develop the competence framework for BSMs, under the auspices of the Competence Steering Group.
 WG8’s report Safer people, safer homes: Building Safety Management was published on 5th October 2020.
-The report looked at wider recommendations, to make sure that wider culture change and upskilling in the occupation phase could be facilitated; its recommendations included the development of a central register.
-In the Government response to pre-legislative scrutiny by the Housing, Communities and Local Government Select Committee, published on 5th July, Government said that “Industry should look to this now for guidance on how to prepare for the new role and engage with the BSI process as the PAS is developed.”
+The report looked at wider recommendations, to make sure that wider culture change and upskilling in the occupation phase could be facilitated; its recommendations included the development of a central register.”

 Owned and led by its inclusive Stakeholder Council, it will provide resident and Regulator confidence in the functions it delivers by seeking third party accreditation to assure appropriate governance, transparency, complaints process, appeals process, and sanctions.